Thematic Research

 Various formulations of polymers, fibers, and crosslinking systems are being designed to create porous structures.
 These are optimized for strength, retention, and biodegradability, and evaluated against commercial foams through application-based performance testing.

-Working under the thematic area of Green Chemistry and Technologies, Mahika N M, Anveshana student researcher 2025 explored how sustainable leather alternatives can be naturally coloured using biodegradable materials.
+Working under the thematic area of Green Chemistry and Technologies, Mahika N M, student researcher of Anveshana 2025, explored how sustainable leather alternatives can be naturally coloured using biodegradable materials.

 Her project—“Imparting Different Colours to Sustainable Leather Alternatives Using Natural, Biodegradable Materials”—was guided by Dr. Subhadip Senapati and Parikshit Kumar, who helped her explore the world of science.